 British Food Products

-If you’re desperate for your HP sauce or “proper bacon and sausages” then next to Mercadona is Olivares 2 which is quite expensive but offers a good range of British, Scandinavian and German food items.
-The Eroski supermarket on the seafront next to the Club Náutico (Playa Puerta del Mar) also stocks a good range of foreign products.
+If you’re desperate for your HP sauce or “proper bacon and sausages” then next to the taxi rank in town is Olivares 2 which is quite expensive but offers a good range of British, Scandinavian and German food items.

 Almunecar Old Town Shops